 Malcolm Gladwell, author of the “The Tipping Point” coined the term “connectors”.
 These people are able to span many different worlds, subcultures and niches with their energy, insatiable curiosity and a willingness to take chances; extraordinary people with a knack to make friends, develop acquaintances and partnerships.

-HERstory in Black: This project was initiated in 2017 as part of Canada 150 celebrations to share the experiences of 150 women who excel in their field, who push for greater diversity and who help build vibrant communities.
+Herstory in Black This project was initiated in 2017 as part of Canada 150 celebrations to share the experiences of 150 women who excel in their field, who push for greater diversity and who help build vibrant communities.
+In this documentary, February 2020, be inspired by their powerful stories.

 Black Canadian Women, Writers and Authors: Each year when February rolls around there is a sudden influx of content featuring black writers, artists, historical moments and figures.
 The Room centres on writers in the here and now that you should read all year.